node-red/node-red-docker/README.md

         8 Apr 12:13:44 - [info] Node.js  version: v0.10.38
         .... etc

-You can then browse to `https://{host-ip}:1880` to get the familiar Node-RED desktop.
+You can then browse to `http://{host-ip}:1880` to get the familiar Node-RED desktop.

-The advantage of doing this is that by giving it a name we can manipulate it more easily in a minute, and by fixing the host port we know we are on familiar ground.
+The advantage of doing this is that by giving it a name we can manipulate it more easily, and by fixing the host port we know we are on familiar ground.
 (Of course this does mean we can only run one instance at a time... but one step at a time folks...)

-If we are happy with what we see we can stop the command window - `Ctrl-C` and then run
+If we are happy with what we see we can stop the command window - `Ctrl-c` and then run

         $ docker ps -a
-        CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS                       PORTS               NAMES b03e408d3905        theceejay/nreddock:latest   "npm start"         12 seconds ago      Exited (130) 7 seconds ago                       mynodered
+        CONTAINER ID        IMAGE                       COMMAND             CREATED             STATUS                       PORTS               NAMES b03e408d3905        theceejay/nreddock:latest   "npm start"         12 seconds ago      Exited (130) 7 seconds ago                       mynodered   .

 Notice the machine is now stopped ("exited") - and if your browser window is still open it should report "lost connection to server".